 There are different types of kidney stones with various causes.
 Most types are more common in boys than girls.
 Causes include:

 Dehydration: If your child doesn’t drink enough fluids, the urine can become concentrated and dark.
 This increases the chance for crystals to form because there is less fluid available to dissolve them.

 Poor diet: The type of food your child eats can affect the chances of getting kidney stones.
 A high-protein diet can increase acid in the body.
 This decreases the amount of urinary citrate, a “good” chemical that helps prevent stones.
 A high-salt diet is another risk factor.

-Family history of stones: If a parent or sibling has experienced kidney stones, it increases the chances of a child having stones.
+Family history of stones: If a parent or sibling has had kidney stones, it increases the chance of a child having stones.